 If you’ve seen the publicity photos of Bastimentos, you could be forgiven for expecting something of a treat.
 This expectation is still maintained when you’re 100 meters out, approaching by boat to the landing jetty.

-From there onwards, however, it all begins to go rapidly downhill.
+From there onward, however, it all begins to go rapidly downhill.

 The arrival jetty leads directly to the center of the Bastimentos town ‘high street’, which runs along the coast either side of the jetty for around 600 meters.
 Along this street you’ll find 3 or 4 evening places to eat and a handful of guesthouses/hostels.
 There are also a couple of small shops.

 Apart from that, the remaining rubbish-littered shanty-houses are where the locals live.
-‘Squalar’ is putting it mildly.
+‘Squalor’ is putting it mildly.

 In this area of Bastimentos there is nowhere to swim.
 Even if there was, it would be too dirty and contaminated.
 The nearest decent beach is 30-plus minutes walk away along a jungle trail at Wizard beach (on the other side of the island).
 Otherwise, you can hire a boat to take you further along the coast to Red Frog beach.